basementuniverse/content-manager/README.md

 _Note: the key (in this example: `custom`) is the name of the processor._

-Load content assets and process them using the custom loader:
+Load content assets and process them using the custom processor:

 ```ts
 ContentManager.load([